albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How can you encode a Boolean expression with a tree?

-terminals are variables and functions are AND OR NOT...
+Terminals are variables and functions are AND OR NOT...

 #### How can you encode an arithmetic expression with a tree?

-terminals are numbers or variables, functions are operations or other functions
+Terminals are numbers or variables, functions are operations or other functions

 #### How can you encode a computer program with a tree?

-variables as terminal and comparisons/functions are in the function set
+Variables as terminal set and comparisons/functions are in the function set

 #### What kind of fitness functions can be used in Genetic Programming?